tarantool/doc/doc/2.2/reference/reference_sql/sql.rst

 .. code-block:: sql

-   CREATE TABLE t1 (column1 INT PRIMARY KEY, column2 INT);
+   CREATE TABLE t1 (column1 INTEGER PRIMARY KEY, column2 INTEGER);
    CREATE VIEW v1 AS SELECT column1, column2 FROM t1;
-   CREATE TRIGGER t1 INSTEAD OF INSERT ON v1 FOR EACH ROW BEGIN
+   CREATE TRIGGER v1_instead_of INSTEAD OF INSERT ON v1 FOR EACH ROW BEGIN
     INSERT INTO t1 VALUES (NEW.column1, NEW.column2); END;
    INSERT INTO v1 VALUES (1, 1);
    -- ...
 The result will be: table t1 will contain a new row.